conartist6/sequins/README.md

 Sequins provides a core mutable data structures for javascript using the rich and proven API developed by [Immutable.js](http://facebook.github.io/immutable-js/) (with [a few tweaks](#differences-from-immutable)).

+Sequins is inspired by and powered by [iter-tools](https://github.com/sithmel/iter-tools#readme)

 ## Install

 ```